PrimeTimeTran/next-blog/data/blog/finance/terms/quadruple-witching.md

 date: '2024-09-31'
 title: 'Quadruple Witching Explained: Impact on Stock Market and Key Dates'
 summary: 'Learn what quadruple witching is, why it matters for traders, and how it affects stock market volatility.'
-tags: ['finance', 'stock market', 'options', 'trading']
+tags: ['finance', 'stock market', 'options']
 ---

 # What is Quadruple Witching?